GGVittoria/ETL-Project/README.md

 Joined the files to create one DataFrame that contained the project details with strategy and risk information

-### Loaded the portfolio management data into a database
+### Loaded the project portfolio into a database:

-The last step was to transfer the final output into a Postgres database using PG admin
+The last step was to transfer the final output into a Postgres database using PG admi

+### Summary

+Analysis of the project portfolio is the next stemp in the portfolio management process.